-You can use the Volume buttons on the projector or the remote control to adjust the volume as you project a presentation with audio.
-The volume buttons control the projector's internal speaker system or any external speakers you connected to the projector.
+You can use the Volume buttons on the remote control to adjust the volume as you project a presentation with audio.
+You can also use the volume buttons on the projector's control panel.
+The volume buttons control the projector's internal speaker system.